-This approach shows a high capacity in describing the dynamic of a polydisperse spray using only one size-section.
-Even though the high order moment formalism provides some key information about polydispersion, it is important to realize that it is restricted to the disperse phase zone.
-Coupling such an approach with a separated phases model requires some complementary information, which the usual approaches of diffuse interface models can not provide.
-Indeed, diffuse interface models, used to simulate a separated phases zone, consider the interface as a continuous band layer, where we have lost important information about the interface geometry.
-The first step, would be to enrich the diffuse interface models as in \cite{drui2016b} in order to transport averaged geometrical variables to gain accuracy about the interface geometry.
-Nevertheless, even if the usual diffuse interface models would have some more information about the interfacial flow geometry, the coupling of two very different models is usually a rather cumbersome task and relies on some parameters, the described physics will depend on.
-Consequently we adopt a rather original strategy and we will build a model for the disperse phase, which involves variables that are describing the interface geometry in average, so that we end up with a set of variables that are common to the two zones and can potentially help in building a single unified model able to capture the proper physics in both zones.
+Even though this high order moment formalism provides some key informations about polydispersion using only one size-section, it is restricted to the disperse phase zone.
+Coupling such an approach with a separated-phases model requires some complementary informations, which the usual approaches of diffuse interface models can not provide.
+Indeed, diffuse interface models \cite{drui_PhD,saurel2018} consider the interface as a smooth transition layer, where we have lost important informations about the interface geometry.
+The first step, would be to enrich the diffuse interface models \cite{drui_PhD,essadki2018} in order to transport averaged geometrical variables to gain accuracy.
+Nevertheless, even in the framework of such an enriched diffuse interface model, the coupling of two very different models is usually cumbersome and relies on parameters the described physics will depend on.

+Consequently, we adopt an original strategy and build a high order moment model for the disperse phase, which possesses the same key properties as the EMSM model in terms of accuracy, robustness and computational cost, but involves a different set of variables that are describing the averaged interface geometry, so that we end up with a set of common variables in the two zones and can potentially help in building a single unified model able to capture the proper physics in both zones.